eosnetworkfoundation/docs/docs/85_testnet/index.md

 ---
-content_title: EOSIO Testnet
+content_title: Antelope Testnet
-link_text: EOSIO Testnet
+link_text: Antelope Testnet
 ---

-The EOSIO Testnet is Block.one's offical testnet and uses the latest EOSIO software.
-The EOSIO Testnet is a web application and requires a account to login.
-To learn how to set up an account and use the EOSIO Testnet click here [EOSIO Testnet Quick Start Guide.](https://developers.eos.io/welcome/v2.2/quick-start-guides/testnet-quick-start-guide/index)
+The Antelope Testnet is Block.one's offical testnet and uses the latest Antelope software.
+The Antelope Testnet is a web application and requires a account to login.
+To learn how to set up an account and use the Antelope Testnet click here [Antelope Testnet Quick Start Guide.](https://developers.eos.io/welcome/v2.2/quick-start-guides/testnet-quick-start-guide/index)

-* [EOSIO Testnet](https://testnet.eos.io/) Block.one's official EOSIO Testnet.
+* [Antelope Testnet](https://testnet.eos.io/) Block.one's official Antelope Testnet.